 Add walnuts and stir constantly until water has evaporated and walnuts are shiny and sticky, 2-3 minutes.

-Transfer walnuts to a plate or cutting board and cool 5 minutes.
+Transfer walnuts to a plate and let cool, 5 minutes.
 When walnuts are cool enough to handle, break into small pieces.

 While walnuts cool, bake flatbreads.